 Having your own home gym is ideal because it means you can strike excuses like “it’s too far” or “it’s raining” off your “reasons for not going” list.
-Now, you may be thinking that you don’t have space in your flat or house for a home gym, and you might be right, but with some imagination, it’s easy to morph your living room into a functional workout area.
+Now, you may be thinking that you don’t have space in your apartment or house for a home gym, and you might be right, but with some imagination, it’s easy to morph your living room into a functional workout area.
 If you’re lucky enough to have a garage, you can dedicate the space to a home gym.
-While you’ll initially need to spend a bit on kit, in the long run, it’ll be a darn sight cheaper than a gym membership you never use.
+While you’ll initially need to spend a bit on the kit, in the long run, it’ll be a darn sight cheaper than a gym membership you never use.

 The Living Room Gym

 Clear away the coffee table.
 It’s easier than you think to turn the room usually reserved for relaxation into a space equipped to ramp up your metabolism.
 The key is choosing free weights and accessories that are versatile.
 The more moves you can do with each piece of kit, the less clutter to clear away.
 Remember, home is where the start is.

 A Yoga Mat: This is essential no matter what type of flooring you have, firstly because when you’re lying with your back flat to the floor (essential in all core exercises), you want to feel comfortable throughout each set.
 Secondly, you heat up quickly when exercising indoors, and sweat can stain your new carpets.
 And lastly, carpet burns are very painful and awkward to explain in the changing room at your spin studio.

 Kettlebells or Dumbbells: One heavy-ish kettlebell is all you need to turn your body into a weight-lifting gym.
 It’s the most versatile piece of kit you can buy— use this to squat, swing, and row.
 Further down the line, you can work up to doing Turkish getups and clean and press movements.
 Basically, these are moves that use a lot of muscle groups and therefore burn more calories in less time.